 Did You Know: It’s important to review your credit reports every year.
 The Federal Trade Commission estimates that one in five adults has an error on one or more reports that may be negatively impacting their score.

 They also offer quite a few protections like social media monitoring and resources like credit score tracking and financial planning to help families stay safe and on the right track.
-To learn more about their offerings, you can read our guide to Experian IdentityWorks’ pricing and services.
+To learn more about their offerings, you can read our guide to Experian IdentityWorks costs.

 When we tested and reviewed Zander, we found them to be a bit of a wild card.
 They have a unique approach to identity theft protection that doesn’t involve any sort of credit monitoring, instead, they focus on privacy protections and robust identity monitoring.
 While we disagree that credit monitoring isn’t important, they’re doing something right.
 The company reports a 100 percent restoration success rate.
 Let’s take a quick look at Zander’s pros and cons before we explore their family package.